 03. Engagement Plan & Statement Of Work

-We’ll meet again to review an initial engagement plan and statement of work, built upon the previous conversations.
-There are 2 common outcomes:
+We’ll meet again to review an initial engagement plan and statement of work (SOW), both built upon our previous conversations.
+There should be no surprises in the SOW and engagement plan, as they reflect our thorough discussions.
+There are two common outcomes:

 - Sleep on it: